mlibrary/about-publishing/src/content/features/reading-the-2020-presidential-election.md

         slides:
           - image: ""
             image_alt: ""
+            title: Two Theoretical Pillars of Gendered Vulnerability
-            title: "There are two theoretical pillars underlying gendered vulnerability: women’s perceptions of their own vulnerability and the fact that they face more difficult electoral conditions"
-            text: These conditions apply not only to female challengers but also female incumbents.
+            text: Both women’s perceptions of their own vulnerability and the fact that they face more difficult electoral conditions apply not only to female challengers but also female incumbents.
+          - image: ""
+            image_alt: ""
+            title: Little Electoral Safety
+            text: "Even when female incumbents hail from a district that is safe in the traditional sense, and even when they have won election numerous times previously, they still face the possibility of threats within their own party, questions about their abilities, and more challenges on their road to reelection than would be expected. "
       - type: podcast
         embed_code: <iframe sandbox="allow-same-origin allow-scripts
           allow-top-navigation allow-popups allow-forms" scrolling=no